This guide will help you identify gray mold. It will also explore ways to get rid of it using home remedies and natural solutions.

 It’s not just the presence of moisture that encourages gray mold to grow, but also the lack of air circulation.

-Plants Commonly Affected By Gray Mold
+Plants Commonly Affected by Gray Mold

 Whether you live in an area prone to botrytis blight, you should know some of the common plants that it might affect.
 This way, you’re able to act quickly if you notice any symptoms.